If you’re starting out with your own edible garden, then planting a sugar snap pea is a great way to get natural, low-maintenance, vegetables.

 Growing Sugar Snap Peas From Seed

 Once the soil is ready for planting, start preparing the garden bed.
-As a precaution, check out the weather to make sure there is no severe weather change forecast, which may prevent the pea germination.
+As a precaution, check out the weather to make sure there is no severe weather change forecast, which may prevent pea germination.

 If everything goes as planned, plant the sugar snap peas four to six weeks before the final frost.
 Dig up multiple parallel rows on the garden bed and plant each pea seed 1.5 inches deep.